 First and foremost, we want all our Travel players to enjoy soccer and to have fun.
 We want to develop our Travel players to their highest individual level and always prepare players for the next level.
 We want all our players to develop the desire to play on their own at home with their friends, watch soccer on TV and watch local live soccer.
 A close connection to the game will help Travel players to enjoy the game more and develop quicker as a player.

 Two packages are offered through Delaware Soccer Club with differing levels of commitment.
 To play under the "green" package, players must be committed from November 1 through July 31 to your team and the sport.
-Travel teams practice twice per week and compete in various friendlies throughout the winter with the option to compete in an indoor league at an additional cost in one of the WNY indoor soccer facilities.
+Travel teams practice twice per week and may also compete in various friendlies throughout the winter with the option to compete in an indoor league at an additional cost in one of the WNY indoor soccer facilities.
 During the outdoor season, May through July, teams practice twice per week, play a weekly league game and attend one local tournament.
 Some teams may choose to attend additional tournaments at an additional cost.
-The second package offered by DSC is the "gold" package and includes all of the outdoor season, from May - July.
+The second package offered by DSC is the "gold" package and includes only the outdoor season, from May - July.
 This package is only available if roster spots remain after all players have committed to the green package.
 In either package, players are expected to attend every practice session and all games.
 If an issue will prevent a player from attending a practice or a game, the coach must be notified as far in advance as possible.
 The Travel soccer program at DSC is a place for kids who love to play, want more soccer and are serious about becoming a better soccer player.
 Players who miss games and practices could lose playing time and/or be removed from the program.
 Note, U8 - U14 players are also encouraged to play Fall House League as well, running from Sept.
-4 - Oct.
-20.
+1 - Oct.
+17.